Skip to main content

 Supported Login Methods

 Tightknit supports a variety of login methods for your companion site.
-You can customize which authentication providers appear on your login page from the Companion Site authentication settings.
+You can customize which authentication providers appear on your login page from the companion site authentication settings in Studio.

 OAuth Providers